 Since 2016, SRFD calls related to homeless activity (perhaps instead of "people") consisted of approximately 82 percent medical calls, 12 percent good intent calls, 3 percent service calls, and less than 3 percent other calls (e.g., service, fire incidents, hazardous conditions).
 Citywide, SRFD calls consisted of approximately 71 percent medical calls, 7 percent good intent calls, 8 percent service calls, 6 percent false calls, 3 percent null calls, and less than 5 percent other calls (e.g., fire incidents, hazardous conditions).
-While medical calls were higher for homeless related activity, other types of calls are comparable citywide.
+While medical calls were higher for homeless related activity, other type of calls are comparable citywide.
 SRFD received approximately 157 calls from the project site in 2018.
 The number of calls from the project site represents approximately 8 percent of the total 1,899 service calls SRFD received citywide in 2018.
 The proposed project would add 622 total residents, a net increase of 410 new people over the 212 residents currently on the project site.
 SRFD estimates that this would result in an increase of 193 calls per year at the project site.
 The proposed project would include a Medical Service-Doctor's Office that may help reduce the number of calls for service by providing trained medical staff who could respond to minor incidents onsite and reduce the number of calls for service for medical needs.
 The exact reduction in calls for service is unknown; therefore, the SRFD estimate for calls for service is what is evaluated.
+SRFD is concerned that implementation of the project would place additional demand on the fire department.
 While demand on fire services may increase with implementation of the project, this concern does not relate to the CEQA standard of significance.
 The proposed project is not anticipated to result in the construction of a new fire station or the alteration of an existing fire station.